 1st kind Improper Integral of the 1st kind applies to the case where the function has discontinuous points in the limit of integral.

-If the integrand is continuous on and discontinuous at
+If the integrand is continuous on

 , then integrate from